NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 * [How to import Grafana dashboards.](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/)
 * [Supported Harvest Dashboards.](https://netapp.github.io/harvest/24.05/prepare-fsx-clusters/#supported-harvest-dashboards/)

-Notes:
-When importing the dashboard, be sure to select the Prometheus data source that you are using to store the metrics.
+:warning: **NOTE:** when importing the dashboard, be sure to select the Prometheus data source that you are using to store the metrics.

 ## Notes
 * The FSxN fsxadmin user does not have full permission to collect all metrics.
 Because of that some traditional ONTAP dashboards may not fully populate.